polterguy/magic.node/README.md

 1. Get parent node
 2. Get all children
-3. Filter away everything not having the name of `{0}`, which resolves to `.:x:@.dyn`, being an expression, who's result becomes _".foo"_.
+3. Filter away everything not having the name of the value of `{@.dyn}`, which resolves to the equivalent of `:x:@.dyn`, being an expression, who's result becomes _".foo"_.
 4. Get its children
 5. Find all nodes who's value is _"wo/rld"_.

-If your head hurts, just relax, and move onwards - I have never needed an expression as complex as the above myself as I have been using Hyperlambda myself.
-It's only an example to illustrate the power of expressions.
-However, the `{0}` parts basically becomes a string substitution, possibly evaluating its n'th child, if the value of that child is another expression.
-This allows you to _"parametrize"_ your expressions, which might be useful every now and then.

 98% of your expressions will have 1-3 iterators, no complex escaping, and no parameters.
 And in fact, there's thousands of lines of Hyperlambda code in Magic, and 98% of these